ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ```
 {: codeblock}

-This example would output `github` since the provided repository URL is integrated on GitHub.
+This example displays `github` as output value because the repository URL provided earlier is integrated with GitHub.

 ## get_repo_owner()
 {: #devsecops-get_repo_owner}

-This function extracts the owner or subgroup information from a given Git repository URL.
+This function extracts the owner or subgroup information from the Git repository URL provided earlier.

 ### Parameter:
 {: #get_repo_owner-parameter}